renee1988/panda-learning-cs/README.md

 ## Note
 - Please make sure the changes are not breaking the site before pushing to `master` branch.
-- `release` branch is deployed branch to production currently.
+- `release` branch is the deployed branch to production currently.
 Any code change made in `release` branch need a pull request and review from the code owner.